InesDana/dw_challenge/README.md

 #### t2.sql
 ... unpacks the column 'post_video_view_time_by_age_bucket_and_gender' into data_t2_table, respectively data_t2_table_long, using *fct_create_jsonb_flat_table.sql*.
 It also calculates the sums of the view times for each gender and ages 18-34 ages.
 The results fo the query are shown in *t2_3_sums_sceenshot.png*.

+## Installation
+The packages required can be installed with: pip install -r requirements.txt